nmjmdr/bittern/src/raft/notes.md

 Notes:

 1>
-log is atleast as up-to-date as receiver’s log, grant vote Raft determines which of two logs is more up-to-date by comparing the index and term of the last entries in the logs.
+log is at least as up-to-date as receiver’s log, grant vote Raft determines which of two logs is more up-to-date by comparing the index and term of the last entries in the logs.
 If the logs have last entries with different terms, then the log with the later term is more up-to-date.
 If the logs end with the same term,